Background pattern

 • In the following cases, Geloplasma should not be administered due to the risk of cross-reactions:

-• If you know you have tested positive for IgE antibodies against the alpha-Gal allergen
+• If you know you have tested positive for antibodies (IgE) against the alpha-Gal allergen

-• urine elimination;
+• Urinary elimination;

-• hematocrit (blood volume) and electrolytes (ions present in the blood);
+• Hematocrit (blood volume) and electrolytes (ions present in the blood)

 Especially in the following situations: